Economic abundance in thought and action

 Many of today’s crises – including the climate and biodiversity crises, existential poverty and a political mood of powerlessness – have to do with the way we do business.
-But economic practice is not a natural necessity: it is (wo)man-made.
+But economic practice is not a natural necessity: it is made by people.

-Against this background, a central task of economic science becomes the understanding of the abundance of existing and possible economic institutions: for example, in the form of organisational or production designs or of imaginaries and transition paths for future-fit economies.
-This understanding must be incorporated into democratic, public processes in which A Good Life for All is negotiated and realised.
+Against this background, a central task of economic science becomes the understanding of the abundance of existing and possible economies: for example, in the form of organisational or production designs or of imaginaries and transition paths for future-fit economies.
+This understanding must be incorporated into democratic, public processes in which a Good Life for all is negotiated and realised.

 Economic education must enable people to understand, take responsibility and implement economic and scientific practice.
 Then there is the possibility that we, as economically educated people, can become part of the solution to current challenges.

 In May, my thoughts on a Grounded Economics and its conceptual underpinnings were published at Routledge.
 The book contributes new conceptual fundamentals to to-be-transformed economies and economics.